ibexa/documentation-developer/docs/content_management/images/fastly_io.md

 so it needs to be able to serve the same image variations.

-Fastly IO image filters are not compatible with our built-in filters, so you will not be able to reflect your original filters accurately with Fastly.
+Fastly IO image filters are not compatible with our built-in filters, so you aren't able to reflect your original filters accurately with Fastly.
-The script below will help you find replacement filters within Fastly configuration for the basic filters.
+The script below helps you find replacement filters within Fastly configuration for the basic filters.
 For more optimization options on Fastly side, see [Fastly IO reference](https://developer.fastly.com/reference/io/).

 To generate your original image configuration run: